-This Homemade Strawberry Jam without Pectin is made with only 3 ingredients.
+This Homemade Strawberry Jam without Pectin is made with only 3 ingredients and no pectin!
 Deliciously sweet and perfect over toast or biscuits for breakfast or snack.
 The perfect way to use up some in season strawberries.

-When my mother-in-law was alive and would be making all her amazing recipes, in her head of course and not written, I would watch her make fresh plum jam and that’s where I got the idea of substituting strawberries.
+When my mother-in-law was alive and would be making all her amazing recipes, in her head of course and not written, I would watch her make fresh homemade jam, plum was one of her favorites, that’s where I got the idea of substituting strawberries.

-What are the ingredients for No Pectin Strawberry Jam
+What are the ingredients for No Pectin Easy Strawberry Jam

 - Strawberries